Alnur-AI/NumMethods-4-sem/HW4/readme.md

 ## Description

 PLEASE, BE PATIENT!
-IMAGES ARE REQUIRED FROM 30 SECONDS TO MINUTES TO CREATE A GIF
+PROGRAM NEED ONE MINUTE TO CREATE A GIF!

 task4.1 - This program solves the problem of the Convection diffusion equation.